GuidesProduct development

 Bringing a fantastic product or service to market doesn’t automatically translate to revenue.
 If the product doesn’t align just right with user needs, sales won’t soar.

-Still, if your team got so focused on innovation that you forgot to tune in to customer needs, you’re hardly alone.
+Still, if your team got so focused on that you forgot to tune in to customer needs, you’re hardly alone.

 It’s known as the Jobs to be Done (JTBD) framework or “Jobs Theory.”
 In this approach, your product is much more than a collection of features.
 Customers buy it to perform a so-called “job.”